NEED TO REPORT SOMEONE LOST OR MISSING? CALL 111 AND ASK FOR POLICE

 The Board comprises of elected directors chosen by the Land Search and Rescue membership and appointed directors.
 The Board meets at least six times a year and appoints three of its members to the Audit Committee, which reviews all policies and financial commitments and undertakings.

-Charlotte is a member of the Christchurch Land Search and Rescue Group and was elected to the Land Search and Rescue Board on 10 October 2020.
+Charlotte is a member of the Christchurch Land Search and Rescue Group and was elected Chair to the Land Search and Rescue Board on December 2023.
 She is a keen tramper who wanted to give back to the community in a practical way.

 In 2018 Charlotte became a Committee member, later moving into the Group Secretary role, whilst also managing most of the Christchurch groups’ social media presence as well as fundraising.